-The UBU Project: Because All Students Need The Arts to Learn, Create & Thrive
+The UBU Project: Because Everyone Needs The Arts to Learn, Create & Thrive

 Each residency is tailored to the specific needs, goals, age range and content area of each classroom.
 The primary through-line is that all UBU Project residencies are:

 Therefore, the following is a broad-spectrum outline.
 All we need is a white board, some markers and a roomful of students.